tuberry/light-dict/README.md

 ![ocr](https://user-images.githubusercontent.com/17917040/130025814-1b847b34-0373-46a1-a65e-5546f1687ba5.png)

-*Note* that OCR here is subject to factors such as font, color, and background, which says that any unexpected results are expected, but usually the simpler the scene the better the results.
+*Note* OCR here is subject to factors such as font, color, and background, which says any unexpected results are expected, but usually the simpler the scene the better the results.

 #### Screencast